Afhrodite/Digital-Home-Library/README.md

 ### Modularity

-Each function is made to handle specific tasts, like adding, updating, deleting and searching books.
+Each function is made to handle specific tasks, like adding, updating, deleting and searching books.
 Like this the code is more readable.

 ### SQLite for Data Storage